crystal-ball/componentry/docs/v3 Migration.md

 This guide contains an overview of changes that would impact consumers of Componentry.

-## Todo:

-- Make the `close` svg a little smaller, it's a little big

 ## Breaking changes

 - The `$include-icons` variable is defaulted to `false` now.